Are you Stealing Time? Pitfalls to Avoid When Recording and Rounding

 There are many other issues surrounding how an employee’s pay must be calculated in order to comply with the requirements of the FLSA.
 Employers or employees with concerns about timekeeping records, time entry rounding, or other pay practices should consult with an experienced employment attorney.

-Scaringi Law has experienced employment attorneys who offer free consultations, call 717 657 7770.
+Scaringi Law has experienced employment attorneys who you can ask about receiving a free consultation, call 717 657 7770.